 • The Nullness checker issues a warning when a constructor does not initialize every non-null field.
 However, because the checker does not fully implement all of Java's definite assignment rules (e.g., for finally blocks), the checker sometimes issues a false positive warning.
+The checker's behavior is sound but unnecessarily restrictive.
+If you encounter this problem in practice, please submit a bug report so that we can improve the checker.

-11.2 How to report problems
+15.2 How to report problems

-If you have a problem with any checker, or with the Checker Framework, please let us know at jsr308-bugs@lists.csail.mit.edu.
-In addition to bug reports, we welcome suggestions, annotated libraries, bug fixes, new features, new checker plugins, and other improvements.
+If you have a problem with any checker, or with the Checker Framework, please file a bug at http://code.google.com/p/checker-framework/issues/list.

+Alternately (especially if your communication is not a bug report), you can send mail to checker-framework-dev@googlegroups.com.
+We welcome suggestions, annotated libraries, bug fixes, new features, new checker plugins, and other improvements.